lienzhuzhu/lienzhuzhu.github.io/_posts/2023-04-30-tcp-hijack.md

 	spoof_hijack_packet(args.src_port, args.seq, args.ack)
 ```

-For convenience, I designed the program to take the source port number, sequence number, and acknowledgement numbers as arguments.
+For convenience, I designed the program to take the source port number, sequence number, and acknowledgement number as arguments.
 I invoke it as follows with the data gathered from Wireshark.

 <figure>
   <img src="/images/2023-04-30-tcp-hijacking/python-attack.png" alt="Program invocation">
-  <figcaption>Running the attack program with arguments for source port and sequence number.</figcaption>
+  <figcaption>Running the attack program with arguments for source port, sequence, and acknowledgement numbers.</figcaption>
 </figure>